gtech-mulearn/IEEE-LAUNCHPAD/README.md

 #

 :memo: **Note:** That's it!
-You're all set to participate in **IEEE LAUNCHPAD Job Fair**.
+You're all set to participate in **Launchpad 2025**.
 Keep an eye on the announcements channel for any additional instructions or updates.
 If you have any questions or need assistance, please feel free to ask on the Discord server.

 #

 > [!IMPORTANT]
 > If you're new to GitHub and editing markdown, you can learn more by following this [Introduction to Github](https://learn.microsoft.com/en-us/training/modules/introduction-to-github/) and [Introduction to Markdown](https://learn.microsoft.com/en-us/training/modules/communicate-using-markdown/)